This year we are back to celebrating Pioneer Day in the traditional ways. Here in Utah that includes parades, rodeos, barbecues and parties.

 EASTER EGG HUNT

 One of the highlights of spring for children!
 They enjoy decorating eggs for the Easter Bunny to hide.
 At some houses the bunny hides the basket too.
-We have our hunt on Saturday to keep the Sabbath a little bit calmer.
+We have our hunt on Saturday to focus on the Savior on the Sabbath.
 There are all sorts of yummy candies on the market for Easter.
-If you want to cut the sweets; dried fruit, nuts, small crackers and natural treats are a good alternative.
+If you want to cut the sugar; dried fruit, nuts, small crackers and natural treats are a good alternative.
 And money – kids like money.

 For perfect hard-boiled eggs: